Lerchensporn/minify/README.md

+# Lerchensporn/minify

 This is a minifier for CSS, JavaScript, XML, HTML and JSON, written in C. It is designed according to the following requirements:

 - Released as single binary with no dependencies except libc.

+- This tool is intended to be run by Makefile recipes to copy & minimize static assets from a `src/` folder to a `build/release/` folder.
+An additional debug make-target may omit the minification.
+It is not envisioned to create bindings for scripting languages.
+Just use the command-line interface, or if really needed, usage via FFI should work fine.

 - Produce standard-conform output from any standard-conform input.